jonesjust/health-data-infra/README.md

 ## Overview

-This repository defines Azure infrastructure for a lightweight health data platform.
+This repository defines Azure infrastructure for a real-time health data platform.
 Deploys automatically to Azure via GitHub Actions on pushes to `main`.

 ## Prerequisites